 But students are understandably anxious, and their feedback echoes finding released by Young Minds.
 In their survey – carried out between 20-25 March 2020 – of 2,011 young people with a history of mental health, 83% said that the coronavirus and the public health measures designed to prevent its spread had made their mental health much or a bit worse.

 We are concerned, more than ever, about our students’ mental health.
 Three out of four RBAir students, for example, have anxiety disorders ranging from Generalised Anxiety Disorder, OCD, separation anxiety and specific phobias, to PTSD.

 We know that these are uncertain times and many people will be facing financial challenges.
-But if you could help our students and their families during this crisis by making a donation, it would make a real difference.
+But if you could help during this crisis by making a donation, it would make a real difference.
 Thank you so much.